orcasound/orcasite/README.md

 #### Quick Start (e.g. at hackathons):

-- Load the Docker Configuration `docker-compose pull && docker-compose up`
+- Load the Docker Configuration: `docker-compose up`
+- The first time you run this command, docker will build the container
+- Once the container is built, wait for Phoenix and Next.js to start up
-- Navigate to a new terminal in the same directory
+- Navigate to localhost:3000 to view the website
-- Stop the containers by running `docker-compose stop`
-- Install the hex and npm dependencies by running `docker-compose exec phoenix bash -c "mix deps.get && cd assets && npm install"`
-- Restart your containers by running `docker-compose up`
-- Navigate to localhost:4000 to view the React app
+- Navigate to localhost:4000 to access the Phoenix server

-Note: this assumes you have installed [docker](https://docs.docker.com/v17.09/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/).
+Note: this assumes you have installed [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/).

 ## Detailed Setup

 The fastest way to get the site up and running is to [use the included Docker configuration](#running-in-docker).

-To access the site, run `docker-compose pull && docker-compose up` and wait until the `phoenix_1` container outputs `Compiled successfully`.
-Then you should find the site available in your browser at [`http://localhost:4000`](http://localhost:4000).
+To access the site, run `docker-compose up` and wait for the UI and server to start up.
+Then you should find the site available in your browser at [`http://localhost:3000`](http://localhost:3000).

-Note: The first time you load the docker configuration you will need to install the dependencies.
-Leave the `phoenix_1` server running while navigating to a new command line tab inside the same directory.
-Then run `docker-compose exec phoenix bash -c "mix deps.get && cd assets && npm install"` which will install the node modules and hex dependencies.
-Now, navigate to `localhost:4000` to view the running application.

 ##### Flexible method (e.g. longer-term development)